h2oai/tutorials/Driverless AI/disparate-impact-analysis-tutorial/disparate-impact-analysis-tutorial.md

 ![dia-2](assets/dia-2.jpg)

-2. With the above in mind, you can look at the Global Confison Metrix of our experiment and identify and calculate the *True Positive Rate* and *True Negative Rate*.
+2. With the above in mind, you can look at the Global Confusion Metrix of our experiment and identify and calculate the *True Positive Rate* and *True Negative Rate*.
 In the following task we will see how *True Positive Rate* and *True Negative Rate* can be effective.

 *Note:* In the next tutorial (COMING SOON), we will be exploring how we can use  *True Positive Rate* and *True Negative Rate* to determine the fairness of an AI model.
 Therefore, let us explore the two new MLI tools:
 1. Disparate Impact Analysis Tool